 I use an NVR and DVR Hard Drive Calculator to make that estimate: https://www.lorextechnology.com/articles/NVR-DVR-Hard-Drive-Storage-Calculator

 I won’t go into too much detail in this post about NVR and DVRs, but if you’re quickly looking for the best NVR in 2020 or best security cameras – we’ve included some links down below.

-- Amcrest’s NV4108E-HS 8CH POE NVR supports hard drives up to 6 Terabytes, while Featuring 8CH Recording, Playback & Live View in Up to 8MP/4K Resolution @ Real-Time 30fps.
+- Amcrest’s NV4108E-HS 8CH POE NVR supports hard drives up to 6 Terabytes while Featuring 8CH Recording, Playback & Live View in Up to 8MP/4K Resolution @ Real-Time 30fps.
 Supports all Amcrest WiFi and Wired IP cameras and limited compatibility with third-party brand compliant IP cameras.
 The system will only work with Amcrest cameras/systems and support POE cameras.

 - Advanced H.265 compression technology lets you save on storage space which allows for longer recording times.
 H.265 technology compresses your video without sacrificing any of the UltraHD video quality.
 Intelligent search, playback, and backup functions provide enhanced ease of use and security (for example, motion detection event and exact search functions that are accurate to one second).

 - Plug & Play setup, Easy to configure, access and control.
 Scan QR Code on POE NVR from "Amcrest View" app to instantly access live viewing and playback.
 Connects to and manages all the POE IP cameras on your network directly through their ethernet cables for ultimate ease and convenience in a home security system.